 Ready to start your own semester as a volunteer?

-Our programs are cheaper, longer, and more inclusive than any study abroad, plus you get to have a meaningful service experience that will open up future opportunities and change your life!
+Come with ILP!
+Our programs are more affordable, longer, and more inclusive than any study abroad, plus you get to have a meaningful service experience that will open up future opportunities and change your life!
 Click below to start your application: